Xyce/Xyce/INSTALL.md

 ### Building Trilinos

-While [Trilinos](https://trilinos.github.io/) is available in some package managers, the particular build may not have all the features required by Xyce.
-If Trilinos is available, you can try skipping to the Xyce section to see if Xyce configures and builds.
+While [Trilinos](https://trilinos.github.io/) is available in some package managers, the particular installation may not have all the features required by Xyce.
+If you find Trilinos is available, you can try skipping to the Xyce section to see if Xyce configures and builds.
 If not, continue with these instructions.

 The following process will provide a serial Trilinos installation that will contain only the libraries needed by Xyce.
 For the parallel version, be sure to